exlunaproject/catarinka/README.catarinka.md

 # Catarinka

-Catarinka is a set of libraries for Pascal/Delphi, developed as part of the [Sandcat Browser](https://github.com/felipedaragon/sandcat) project.
+Catarinka is a set of useful libraries for Pascal/Delphi, developed as part of the [Sandcat Browser](https://github.com/felipedaragon/sandcat) project.

 ## Directories